Is it possible to learn to play drums without a drum set? Absolutely!

-I mostly use the conditioning surface myself so that I’m practising on a quieter surface and find that practice on this pad translates well onto a range of drums.
+I mostly use the softer surface myself so that I’m practising on a more realistic surface and find that practice on this pad translates well onto a range of drums.

-I personally believe it’s better to invest in a high-quality pad than buy a cheap one as this will help you develop better muscular strength, technique and control, allowing you to make the most of your practice.
+I personally believe it’s better to invest in a high-quality pad than buy a cheap one as this will help you develop better strength, technique and control, allowing you to make the most of your practice.

 As some inspiration for getting started on a pad, check out this crazy video of Isiah Rowser showing off his skills!